jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 &= 0.5 space upright("m")^(-1) $<eq_17>

-The interpretations derived from the presented equations need be considered within the context of limited data availability.
+The interpretations derived from the presented equations need to be considered within the context of limited data availability.
 To establish more robust conclusions, additional experimental data is necessary across multiple dimensions.
 First, the current pressure resolution, consisting of only four discrete values [0, 50, 100, 150] bar, provides insufficient granularity for an in-depth evaluation.
 A finer pressure resolution would enable more detailed characterization of the relationship between internal pressure and structural response.

 Furthermore, the experimental parameters in @Liu2019, utilizing steel pipes with dimensions of $25 "mm"$ diameter and $750 "mm"$ length, differ significantly from #glspl("swith") requirements.
 Application to #glspl("swith") necessitates investigation of specimens with larger diameters, extended lengths, higher pressure ratings, and Type IV tanks.
-With a more comprehensive dataset, statistical analysis could yield valuable insights into the relationship between different fill media and strucutral behavior.
-Of particular interest is the potential to predict the maximum bending moment or maximum curvature of one fill medium based on known properties of another.
+With a more comprehensive dataset, statistical analysis could yield valuable insights into the relationship between different fill media and structural behavior.
+Of particular interest is the potential to predict the maximum bending moment or maximum curvature of one fill medium based on known data of another.
 This prediction capability could be achieved through systematic study of the differences between fill media, beginning with the calculation of a difference vector as defined in @eq_18.
 Subsequently, the mean difference across pressure levels could be computed according to @eq_19.
 The variables are denoted as: the number of maximum bending moment measurements $n$, pressure $p_i$, and the respective fill agents A and B.

 $ Delta M_i = M("A",p_i) - M("B",p_i) $<eq_18>